epam/hubctl.io/docs/reference/manifests/index.md

 There are two types of manifests:

-* Component manifest: `hub-component.yaml`
-* Stack manifest: `hub.yaml`, `params.yaml`

 ## [Component manifest](./component)

-Component manifest describes how to deploy a component:
+__Defined as__ `hub-component.yaml`

+Located in the component directory.
+This file has the following structure:

-* Component `requires` (that the component expects from environment or another (upstream) component)
+* Requirements, that the component expects from environment or another (upstream) component
-* Component `provides` what capability component will add to the stack (e.g. `kubernetes` or `bucket`)
-* Component input `parameters`:
+* What are the component input and output parameters
-  - names, defines interface for the component
-  - defaults
-  - mapping to OS environment variables (to the deployment scripts)
-* Component `outputs` (to be used as inputs by downstream components)
-* Component `lifecycle`
-  - verbs (besides `deploy` and `undeploy`) that can be executed on the component
+* Additional verbs (besides `deploy` and `undeploy`) that can be executed on the component
-  - readiness probes
-* Describes `templates` used by the component
+* Describes templates used by the component

-See more about component manifest in [here](component.md).
+See more about component manifest in [here](./component).

 ## [Stack manifest](./stack)

+__Defined as__: `hub.yaml`, `params.yaml`, `params-*.yaml`.

-Stack manifest describes how one or multiple components are deployed together:
+Stack manifest describes how one or multiple components are deployed together.
+It has the following structure:

-* Stack `requires` from environment
+* Requirements from environment
-* Describes `components` list and dependencies between them
+* Defines components list and dependencies between them
-* Describes stack input `parameters`
+* Defines stack input and output parameters
-  - names
-  - values,
-  - Mapping from OS environment variables and default values
-* Describes deployment `hooks`
+* Defines deployment hooks

+See more about stack manifest in [here](./stack).

 ## See Also